jcogh/creditsafe/README.md

 Currently, the models show the following performance:

-- Logistic Regression: Accuracy 0.7000, AUC 0.5000
+- **Logistic Regression**: Accuracy 0.7000, AUC 0.5000
-- Random Forest: Accuracy 0.5600, AUC 0.5018
+- **Random Forest**: Accuracy 0.5600, AUC 0.5018
-- XGBoost: Accuracy 0.4900, AUC 0.4493
+- **XGBoost**: Accuracy 0.4900, AUC 0.4493
+- **LightGBM**: Accuracy (TBD), AUC (TBD)

-Note: These results indicate that there's room for improvement in the models' predictive power.
+Note: These results suggest that there is significant room for improvement in the models' predictive power.

 ## Future Improvements

-- Feature engineering to create more informative predictors
+- **Feature Engineering**: Develop more informative predictors to enhance model accuracy.
-- Address class imbalance issues
-- Expand hyperparameter tuning
-- Implement feature selection techniques
+- **Address Class Imbalance**: Implement techniques to handle imbalanced datasets more effectively.
+- **Hyperparameter Tuning**: Explore a broader range of hyperparameters for optimization.
+- **Feature Selection**: Apply techniques to select the most relevant features for modeling.
-- Try additional machine learning models
+- **Model Expansion**: Experiment with additional machine learning models to improve predictions.
-- Enhance cross-validation strategies
+- **Cross-Validation**: Enhance cross-validation strategies to ensure robust model performance.

 ## Contributing